Excel Functions Tutorials

 - Logical Functions in Excel (15+)

 - Date and Time Function in Excel (22+)

 Text function in excel is categorized under string or text function in excel and this is a very useful function which is used to change a given input to the text provided a specified number format, this function is used when we large data sets from multiple users and the formats are different for each other.

 Text Function in Excel

-Text function in excel is basically used to convert the numeric values into text in excel format that is specified.
-So, it takes a value and turns it into text in excel based on the numeric format of your choice.
+Text function in excel is basically used to convert the numeric values into a text format that is specified.
+So, it takes a value and turns it into text based on the numeric format of your choice.
 Excel uses certain format codes, and we can apply the format code based on the requirement to return a value.
-It is categorized as a Text Function in Excel.
+It is categorized as a Text Function.

 value: that we want to format